binokochumolvarghese/lightbi-beta-demo/content/en/posts/_index.md

 ---
 Title: "Blog"
-subtitle : "A collection of essays, notes, and ideas."
+subtitle : "A growing collection of ideas, notes, and written explorations."
 ---